GentleCare-SW/GentleRepo/docs/ELECTRONICS_WIRING.md

 - Servo Motor: The MCU controls the angle of a servo motor (used for controlling air channels on the platform) via PWM.
 - Motor Driver: The MCU communicates with the motor driver serially via TX/RX pins, which itself has an on-board chip that handles motor velocity/position control.

+NOTE: The voltage dimmer we currently use also converts the incoming AC power to 5V DC, so the buck converter is optional (and not used in GentleGlide).

 The motor driver provides power to the BLDC motor through the three A/B/C power lines.
 It also communicates with the motor's encoder via the A/B quadrature encoding lines.
 There is additionally a brake resistor attached to the motor driver which is used for absorbing excess current when the motor brakes.

 ## GentleRemote